serverless-swift/ch6-app/02-swift-actions/README.md

 $ ibmcloud fn action invoke hacker-news-pak/insertHNewsIdsCloudant --blocking
 ok: invoked /_/hacker-news-pak/insertHNewsIdsCloudant, but the request has not yet finished, with id 42bf45f15e4a4bc1bf45f15e4a2bc1c6
 ```
 Congratulations!
-That finishes the setup of
+That finishes the setup of InsertHNewsIdsCloudant

-### creating the sequence
+## creating the sequence

 As soon as you have created the initial actions you are ready to create the sequence to populate the db with all the needed IDs.
 Running this action will start the Fanning Out pattern.